hiyongbyun/Getting-and-Cleaning-Data-Course-Project/Code Book.md

 The data frame was rearranged by "subject", then grouped by "subject" with subgroup "activity"

-Average was obtained for 86 variables by applying *summarize* with *mean* function.
+Average was obtained for 86 variables by applying *summarize_all* with *mean* function.